 Do Long Distance Relationships Work?
 All you need to know

 You meet someone, you get along great… and then they get transferred to a different city for work.
 Or the two of you meet online but one of you is in London and the other is in San Diego.
 You could find someone else… or you could give a long distance relationship a try.
 However, you might be wondering… do long distance relationships work?
-That’s a fair question.
+That’s a fair question and the answer isn’t as simple as you might think.
 In this article, we’ll look at some long-distance relationship statistics, the pros and cons of an LDR, and whether you should give one a try.

 It’s important to remember that long-distance relationships are just that – relationships.
 ‘Do long distance relationships work for me?’ is a better question to ask than wondering if LDRs in general work.